 Now that you have some context, are you ready to see the current deals?
 I’m here to help!

-Once again, I’ll be updating my popular Best Turkey Prices post for 2018.
-I will be updating this post once again starting this Wednesday (November 7th).
+Once again, I’ll be updating my popular Best Turkey Prices post for 2019.
+I will be updating this post once again starting Wednesday, November 6th.
 In general, I like to update this post on Wednesdays, because that is when the new ad cycles for grocery stores start.